haddocking/haddocking.github.io/education/powerfit-webserver/index.md

 We will apply Powerfit to an E.coli ribosome case and we will further discuss the limits of rigid body fitting, and how HADDOCK can alleviate some of the shortcomings.
-We provide the data necessary to run this tutorial [here][link-data].
+The HADDOCK part of the tutorial can be find [here][link-haddock-tuto] as part of another [PowerFit tutorial][link-powerfit-tuto] focused on its command-line version.

 The PowerFit and HADDOCK software are described in